chill31/utility-text/README.md

 this package helps with text functions and other things like advanced replace, snake_case, other conversions ad useful methods.
 <br>This package works both in ES Modules and Common JS projects.

+- ES Modules Support
+- Small Unpacked size
+- Singular imports

+> Download the package and start developing to see more features...

 ## Starting With the Package
 first, to access all the methods, you need to install the package and then type out this code:
 ```js